mozilla-services/socorro/docs/gettingstarted.rst

     configuration value overrides because the tests are "interesting".

 ``my.env``
-    This file lets you override any environment variables for your local development environment.
+    This file lets you override any environment variables set in other ENV files as well as set variables that are specific to your instance.

+    It is your personal file for your specific development environment--it doesn't get checked into version control.

     The template for this is in ``docker/config/my.env.dist``.

 In this way:

-1. environmental configuration can be set up for every environment
+1. environmental configuration which covers secrets, hosts, ports, and infrastructure-specific things can be set up for every environment

-2. behavioral configuration is committed to this repository and versioned alongside the code making it easy to push and revert behavioral changes
+2. behavioral configuration which covers how the code behaves and which classes it uses is versioned alongside the code making it easy to deploy and revert behavioral changes with the code depending on them

-3. ``my.env`` lets you override any configuration and is not checked into version control
+3. ``my.env`` lets you set configuration specific to your development environment as well as override any configuration and is not checked into version control